 Day 2 – Grampians National Park to Adelaide

 Grampians National Park, one of Victoria’s most popular holiday destinations, is an area rich in Aboriginal culture set in a beautiful and rugged ancient landscape.
 We embark on a walk in the National Park and take in some of the breathtaking views before making our way to McKenzie Falls where we hike to view these stunning falls.
 Leaving the Grampians behind, we stop for lunch in Horsham before crossing the famed mighty Murray River and making the last leg in to Adelaide.
 (BL)

-Make the most of two days to relax and explore South Australia’s capital city Adelaide (overnight dorm accommodation included; meals and activities at own expense).
+Make the most of two days to relax and explore South Australia’s capital city Adelaide (overnight dorm accommodation included at the Adelaide Central YHA; meals and activities at own expense).
 If you’re looking for something exciting to do outside the city, why not try our Kangaroo Island Highlights Day Tour?
 (Tour Code KICC).

 Day 5 – Adelaide to Flinders Ranges

 PICK UP DAY 5: Adelaide Central YHA (135 Waymouth St), 06:30am

 Leaving Adelaide nice and early, our first stop is Barossa Reservoir’s famous Whispering Wall, where you will be fascinated by its unique acoustic qualities.
 We travel through the picturesque Clare Valley and stop for some morning tea at Sevenhill Cellars, the oldest winery in the valley - there’s even time to sample some of their award winning wine!
 We lunch in the historic town of Melrose before visiting Mount Remarkable National Park for an afternoon bush walk.
 Finish the day by watching a spectacular sunset across South Australia’s western plains and the breathtaking Central Flinders Ranges.
 (LD)